-Anyone can seek advice or raise concerns by talking to our management team.
-Employees are encouraged to talk to the line manager.

-If, for any reason, the person wishes to be anonymous, they can communicate the concern through the email: whistle@greenminerals.no
+Anyone has the opportunity to seek advice or express concerns by engaging with our management team.
+For employees specifically, we encourage them to communicate with their line manager.
+Should anyone prefer to remain anonymous for any reason, they can submit their concerns via email to whistle@greenminerals.no.
+Our whistle-blower procedure applies to anyone wishing to report a violation.
+Employees can access this procedure through our intranet and are required to confirm their comprehension of it.

-The whistle-blower procedure applies to anyone who wishes to report a violation.
-Employees have access to our whistle-blower procedure on our intranet and must certify that they have read and understood it.
-Suppliers, subcontractors, and third-party personnel are informed about the procedure.
-The procedure is also available on the company's website.
+Suppliers, subcontractors, and third-party personnel are briefed on our reporting procedure, which is also publicly available on the company's website.

-All our employees and business relations have an obligation to report anything which he or she believes is a material violation of law or company policy or any questionable business practices by members of senior management or any other employees.
+All employees and business affiliates are obligated to report any suspected material violations of laws, company policies, or questionable business practices involving senior management or other employees.

-Human resources and a member of the highest governance body are responsible for monitoring the anonymous reporting lines, identifying issues from formal grievance, and informing the CEO of any reported violations.
-An internal investigative committee will investigate concerns raised in accordance with company policies and, if required, retaining outside legal counsel or any other resource that the Committee reasonably believes is necessary for conducting a full and complete investigation of the allegations, and promptly reporting of investigation findings to the CEO and/or the Board, who will make a decision for next steps based on the law and the company's policies.
+Human resources and a member of the highest governance body oversee the anonymous reporting channels, analyze formal grievances, and promptly inform the CEO of reported violations.
+An internal investigative committee, guided by company policies, will investigate concerns raised, potentially enlisting external legal counsel or other resources deemed necessary for a thorough inquiry.
+Investigation findings are promptly relayed to the CEO and/or the Board for decision-making aligned with legal and company policy.

-In case of projects that might impact local communities or vulnerable groups, the company plans to make the mechanism clearer and even more accessible, by promoting it on an ongoing basis, as well keeping a good communication with community's representatives.
-If any serious impacts are identified, a third party free from any discrimination to the community, vulnerable groups or the industry will be invited to participate in the investigative committee.
+For projects with potential impacts on local communities or vulnerable groups, the company pledges to enhance transparency and accessibility by continuously promoting the reporting mechanism and maintaining open communication with community representatives.
+Should serious impacts arise, an unbiased third party, unaffiliated with the community, vulnerable groups, or the industry, will be invited to participate in the investigative committee.